scalar-labs/scalar-admin-for-kubernetes/README.md

   -n, --namespace=<namespace>
                              Namespace that Scalar products you want to pause are deployed. `default` by default.
+      --override-authority=<overrideAuthority>
+                             The value to be used as the expected authority in the server's certificate when wire encryption is enabled.
   -r, --release-name=<helmReleaseName>
                              Required.
 The helm release name that you specify when you run the `helm install <RELEASE_NAME>` command.
 You can see the <RELEASE_NAME> by using the `helm list` command.
+      --tls                  Whether wire encryption (TLS) between scalar-admin and the target is enabled.
   -w, --max-pause-wait-time=<maxPauseWaitTime>
                              The max wait time (in milliseconds) until Scalar products drain outstanding requests before they